 - 1. Comprehension of the osteopathic philosophy, recognition of the need for its application, and demonstration of clinical OMT skills. - 2.
 Comprehension of the applicability of biomedical, clinical, epidemiologic, biomechanical, and the social/behavioral sciences to clinical situations, and demonstration of application to patient-centered care. - 3.
 Demonstration of patient-centered care.
 To include: - a.
 Effective data gathering - b.
 Development of effective physician-patient relationships - c.
 Recognition of age-related preventive health issues - d.
 Sensitivity to cultural influences - e.
-Development of treatment plans that are both evidence based and patient specific. - f.
-Development of treatment plans with both scientific basis and integration with osteopathic philosophy. - 4.
+Development of treatment plans that are both evidence-based, patient specific, and integrated with osteopathic philosophy - 4.
 Demonstration of good communication and interpersonal skills that facilitate quality physician-patient, physician-family, and physician-health professional relationships. - 5.
 Demonstration of professional behavior.
 To include: - g.
 Performance of medically ethical behavior - h.
 Cognizance of the concept of social accountability - i.
 Cognizance of the concept of professional duty. - 6.
-Ability to develop treatment plans that demonstrate the interpretation of epidemiologic information, and its applicability to patient-specific issues. - 7.
 Comprehension of the concepts of Systems-Based Practices (Can effectively identify and integrate health care resources to provide complete patient centered care.)